 The recent fatal car accident involving a Tesla on Autopilot that failed to automatically brake has highlighted the debate as to whether fully-autonomous cars are safer than human drivers.
-According to San Diego injury attorney John Gomez, thousands of accidents are caused by drivers hitting stationary objects, drunk drivers, and hit-and-run accidents each year – all because of human error.
+According to Tampa accident attorney K.C.
+Williams, thousands of accidents are caused by drivers hitting stationary objects, drunk drivers, and hit-and-run accidents each year – all because of human error.
 To determine which type of driver is safest, it’s important to look at the statistics of autonomous vehicles and human drivers:

 Human Drivers (2014)

 - S. drivers drove over 3 trillion highway miles in 2014 alone

 - About 33,500 people died in the U.S. due to traffic accidents

 - Approximately 90 people died each day in motor vehicle accidents

 - An estimated 2.3 million people were injured in collisions

 - 3,179 people were killed from distracted driving, and 431,000 were injured